 The Honor Bar- Order the chicken sandwich!
 That is all.
 SO GOOD.
 Oh, and Jorge had sushi which he really liked as well.

 Bestia- I love the name!
-It’s what I call my sister in Spanish lol.
+It’s what I call my sister in Spanish.
+It means “beast”.
 Unfortunately, I didn’t get to try this place because I couldn’t get a reservation, but many people recommended it to me so I figured it deserved a shout out.

 Seasalt Fish Grill in Santa Monica- I wanted something lighter for dinner one night.
 It was Easter Sunday and a lot of places were closed.
 We ended up at Seasalt in Santa Monica where I ordered a delicious kale salad.
-I also ordered one fish taco out of curiosity and it was a fantastic fish taco.
-It seems to be kind of “chain-ish” but the food was good so I’d go back.
+I also ordered one fish taco out of curiosity and it was surprisingly good.
+It seems to be “chain-ish” but the food was good so I’d go back.